Can Having a Daily Routine Really Increase Business Success?

 What is the power of habit?

-There is something we have discussed before called, “decision fatigue.” [link this to past article on decision fatigue in Kevin’s site] Decision fatigue can incredibly thwart success because our somewhat-limited brainpower gets tied up or even depleted making even minor decisions throughout a day.
+There is something we have discussed before called, “decision fatigue.” [https://www.swypit.com/a-different-kind-of-fatigue-the-impact-of-decision-fatigue-on-business/] Decision fatigue can incredibly thwart success because our somewhat-limited brainpower gets tied up or even depleted making even minor decisions throughout a day.

 Alternately, when we create a structure for our day that we can follow, we eliminate some of the menial decisions and reserve that creativity and brainpower for areas of our business where it’s really needed.
 This could be for dreaming up new products or services that solve customer or client problems, solving an internal issue, analytics or budgeting, and more.
 You know… the things that require you to be at your entrepreneurial and creative best to drive your business to greater results.